david-fortini/hello-docker/README.md

 More info about installation can be found [here](https://docs.docker.com/engine/install/ubuntu/)

 ## How to run
+### Run a minimal container
 We give an arbitrary name `example1` so that docker can identify this container.

-### Run a minimal container
 Use `docker build . --file Dockerfile --tag example1` to build the container.
 Use `docker run example1` to run the program in the container.
 Try `python details.py` in your terminal to see if the program runs locally out of the box and look at its output.

 ### Run a container with dependencies
+We give an arbitrary name `example2` so that docker can identify this container.
 Use `docker build . --file Dockerfile-dep --tag example2` to build the container.
 Use `docker run example2` to run the program in the container.
 Try `python show_ip.py` in your terminal to see if the program runs locally out of the box and look at its output.